-Leverage describes any method by which the Company increases the level of investment of the Fund (leverage effect).
+Leverage describes the relationship between a Fund's risk and its net asset value.
+Any method by which the Company increases the level of investment of the Fund (leverage effect), affects their leverage.
 Such methods include, in particular, the acquisition of derivatives and borrowing.
 The option to use derivatives and engage in borrowing is presented in the sections Derivatives (Point 8.4) and Borrowing (Point 13).
 The option to conclude securities lending transactions and repurchase transactions is presented in the sections Securities lending transactions (Point 10.1) and Repurchase transactions (Point 10.2).
 The option of borrowing is explained in the section Borrowing (Point 13).